oguzbilgener/noxious/README.md

 Alternatively, you can build Noxious from source with [cargo].
 Run the `cargo build --release` command and the executable will be available at `./target/release/noxious-server`.

 You can run `noxious-server --help` to get the list of arguments.
 By default the API server listens on port **8474**.
 This can be changed by providing the `--port` command line argument.
-You can also provide a JSON config file that declares an array of proxies to be created on startup with the `--config  ./path/to/file.json` argument.
+You can provide a JSON config file that declares an array of proxies to be created on startup with the `--config  ./path/to/file.json` argument.

 For an extensive guide on how to use the Toxiproxy clients, please visit the [Toxiproxy] GitHub repository.